PicassosHair/stevejobs/README.md

 # Prepare

 Install wget if don't have already.
 Install MySQL.
 Install Go.
+Put this in .bashrc or .zshrc: `export GOPATH=$HOME/workspace/pedsparser`

 # Local Testing Data

-Unzip 2018.json from compressed data file, and move to temp/ folder.
+Unzip 2018.json from compressed data file, and **move to ./temp folder**.

 Parse: `$ ./bin/parser -in=./temp/2018.json -out=./temp`.
+This will generate three files in the `./temp` folder, taking about 1~5 minutes.

-Insert into local MySQL:
+Execute these lines, inserting into local MySQL:
 - `$ ./insert_to_database.sh application ./temp/applications 2018`
 - `$ ./insert_to_database.sh code ./temp/codes 2018`
-- `$ ./insert_to_database.sh transaction ./temp/transactions 2018`
+- `$ ./insert_to_database.sh transaction ./temp/transactions 2018` -> This will take a long time

 Cleanup:
 `$ rm -rf ./temp`

+Check:

+Use Sequel Pro to make sure you loaded all the data.

 # Usage